6.5. QR decomposition#

 Fig. 6.2 The vector \(\mathbf{x}\) is reflected about the dashed line so that it is parallel to the basis vector \(\mathbf{e}_1\).#

-Consider the diagram in Fig. 6.2 where the vector \(\mathbf{x}\) is reflected about the hyperplane represented by the dashed line so that it is parallel to the basis vector \(\mathbf{e}_1 = (1, 0, \ldots, 0)^\mathsf{T}\).
-The Householder matrix that achieves this reflection is based on the vector \(\mathbf{v}\) which is orthogonal to the dashed line and calculated using
+Consider the diagram in Fig. 6.2 where the vector \(\mathbf{x}\) is reflected about the hyperplane represented by the dashed line so that it is parallel to the first basis vector of the standard basis \(\mathbf{e}_1 = (1, 0, \ldots, 0)^\mathsf{T}\).
+The Householder matrix that achieves this reflection is written in terms of the vector \(\mathbf{v}\) which is orthogonal to the dashed line and calculated using

 rearranging gives